From dropout to self-made Millionaire with David Neagle

 going through high school, which was a total disaster, trying to help my brother who was four years younger than me.
 Like I said, my mom wasn't around.
 My dad was pretty much in Arizona at the time.
 So he was there by phone, but he wasn't there in guidance type of a scenario.
 So I was just trying to make it, you know, and I was doing okay.
 I wasn't doing too bad.
 Although I ended up quitting high school at 17, moved out, gotten a big blow up with my mother and I decided that I was just going to try to chart my own path.

 in life from that point on.
 And I was making some bad mistakes.
 Like, not bad like you end up in jail or prison, you know, you kill anybody, that type of mistake.
-But mistakes where I did not know what priorities to put first.
-So I got married, I had a couple of kids, I had no education, I had basically no skill sets, I was driving a forklift on a dock, overspending, under earning, filed bankruptcy.
+But, but mistakes where I did not know what priorities to put first.
+So I got married, I had a couple of kids, I had no education, I had basically no skill sets.
+I was driving a forklift on a dock, overspending, under earning and not, you know, filed bankruptcy.

 My wife and I went out on a boat with my mother, my stepfather, my aunt, my uncle on the Illinois River.
 And I was supposed to water ski that day and I got separated from the boat and I got sucked through a dam.
 And I was one of only two people that ever survived going through it as of September of 89.
 But it was, it was a bad, it was a bad accident.
 Like I had broke my back.
 I was beaten up pretty bad.
 I came very close to drowning and